allegheny-computer-science-203-s2021/practical01/README.md

 this repository will fail, as evidenced by a red &#x2717; appearing in the commit logs.

-This assignment invites a programmer to implement, document, and automatically test a Python program called `termfrequency/compute_tf_monolith.py`.
-Please refer to the Preface and Chapters 1 through 3 in "Exercises in Programming Style" to learn more about this program's input, output, and behavior.
-You can also review Chapters 1 through 2 in "Think Python" to learn more about how to program in Python and run Python scripts.
+This assignment invites a developer to implement, document, and automatically test a Python program called `termfrequency/compute_tf_monolith.py`.
 In addition to fixing the bugs in this program and fully documenting it, you must extend, describe, and fully implement automated testing strategy in the `checks/check_compute_tf_monolith.py` file.